Joehuu/Toaru-Wallpaper/README.md

-#  source-name Wallpaper
+#  Toaru Kagaku no Railgun Wallpaper
-This is a web-based wallpaper inspired from source-name.
+This is a web-based wallpaper inspired from the anime Toaru Kagaku no Railgun.
 This website features a music player and a playlist that allows users to browse the playlist and create their own custom playlist.

 ##  Thumbnail